 - One effective, low pressure, yet fun way to stimulate your mental "juices" is to write some kind of daily journal, diary or web blog.
 Private records work can work remarkably well for some people.
 Others prefer a more public outlet.

 - If you find that the act of trying to force yourself to write something "interesting" is still hard and causing you much anguish, then excellent: write about that!
 Why: emotion and passion really can get your attention and help you focus.

 Through the power of applied focus, you writing can really take off!
 You can turn negative experiences into positive production and then, surprise, surprise, you may find that you can create what you wanted all along: a satisfactory outcome is waiting.

 - You'll be amazed at what you may have to say when you have vented some frustration.
 Both excitement and its opposite, relaxation can help banish writer's block.
 Get to know what works for you.

 - If your goal is to tire yourself, to force yourself to relax.
 After you get to just let off steam, you can find yourself in a relaxed frame of mind — equally good for creative production.

 When you "chill out" or "lighten up", your mind can allow the flow of creative thoughts, ideas and words to almost fall from your fingers onto paper or screen.

 - Editing too helps.
-Later, in your follow-up drafts, when you edit with the gusto, with your word-cutting knief so sharpe, you feel each slice.
+Later, in your follow-up drafts, when you edit with the gusto, with your word-cutting knife so sharp, you feel each slice.
 The discarded fragments drop away.
-You can examine your piece and rearrange sentences and paragraphs as necessary, fix errors, and so forth.
+You can examine your excerpt and rearrange sentences and paragraphs, fix errors, and so forth.
 What's left is what works.

 - If all else fails, try anger.
 Yes, negative emotions can help too.
 Get to know which emotive tools work best for you: annoyance, indignation, irritation, and frustration, or a mayhem mix of many more.
 Use whatever works for you to help get you over your writer's block.